-- Create practical decision-making workflows
+- Create effective decision-making workflows

-- Dynamically prioritize testing objectives and tasks
+- Dynamically prioritize testing

 - Testing tactics which focus efforts when you have no time and limited resources